ULTRA-VAGUE/NoThxImAServer/README.md

 ## 🌐 Language Notice

     ⚠️ Your ISO must match the System Default UI Language of your machine.
-    Example: If your Windows uses American English, your ISO must be the American English one.
+    Example: If your Windows uses American English, your ISO must be the English (United States) one.
 ---
 ### 🚀 How to Use